hythamsa/Meraki-Automation/README.md

 - net_name = Network Name to retrieve (This is case sensitive!)

 If you do not wish to define the variables into the file, input validation is performed and will kick it back to a raw_input prompting the user for required information.

+# push_fwrules.py (Python 2.x)
+Automate the deployment of a single organization and a single network via a user generated CSV file.
+A supplied example CSV file has been provided to better understand the data required for a successful deployment.

+Like the other Python scripts I have written, a secondary support python script holding your authorization is required.

+There is only one line found within input.py in the format of: key = 'your Meraki API key here'

+If you do not wish to use this file, you may comment out the following lines of code by enclosing them with ''' like so:

+'''
+try:
+    import input
+    key = input.key
+except ImportError:
+    key = str(raw_input('Enter your Meraki API key: '))
+except AttributeError:
+    key = str(raw_input('Enter your Meraki API key: '))
+'''

+Be sure to modify the "head" variable and input your Meraki API key.

+head = {
+        'content-type': 'application/json',
+        'x-cisco-meraki-api-key': <PUT YOUR MERAKI API KEY HERE>
+        }

+Future revisions will include:
+- Multi organization and multi network deployments
+- Improved error handling